OpenTermsArchive/engine/README.md

 - `ota-lint-declarations` to lint a json declaration file
 - `ota-validate-declarations` to test if a json declaration file is valid.

+### features

+Some of the main features are also exposed:

+#### fetcher

+You can use the fetcher in your code by using

+`import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser, FetchDocumentError } from "open-terms-archive/fetcher"`

 ## Using locally

 ### Installing